 - Place more firewood crisscrossing on top of the fire as needed

-Make sure the wood isn’t compacted, so there’s lots of room for airflow!
+Ensure the wood isn’t compacted, so there’s plenty of room for airflow!

-Using a tipi design and hard, dry firewood will give you the best chances of having your campfire last all night.
-However, there are a few more things you can do to make your campfire last even longer.
+Using a tipi design and hard, dry firewood will give you the best chance of having your campfire last all night.
+However, you can do a few more things to make your campfire last even longer.

 While hard, dry firewood is best, a soft surface is surprisingly helpful in making your fire last a long time.

-If the surface under your fire is made of peat, or if the forest floor is carpeted with leaves, twigs, and needles, then it’s going to last a long, long time.
+If the surface under your fire is made of peat, or if the forest floor is carpeted with leaves, twigs, and needles, it will last a long, long time.

 It can also last longer if you use coal, but that’s not always an option.

-Fires built on peat are so effective that they often survive through harsh winters in Alaska.
+Peat fires are so good that they can often last through the harsh Alaskan winters.
 They’re called zombie fires.
-The fire will burn deep down into the peat, then snow falls and melts, and the peat deep beneath the surface is still burning.
+The fire will burn deep into the peat, causing snow to fall and melt while the peat beneath the surface continues to burn.

-If you start your fire on a peat surface, make sure you saturate the ground with water when you put the fire out.
+If you start a fire on a peat surface, make sure to saturate the ground with water after putting it out.
 You need to ensure the peat doesn’t reignite!

-Putting some ash onto your fire will help it last a little longer.
+Adding some ash to your fire will help it last longer.
 It somewhat smothers the flames, making them need to burn their way through the ash to get to the firewood.

-Your fire may go out if you put too much ash on it, as it’ll stop it from using oxygen to stay ignited.
+If you put too much ash on your fire, it may go out, as it’ll stop it from using oxygen to stay ignited.
 But if you collect ash from the previous day’s fire, feel free to put some ash on your new fire a little at a time.

-Adding a few rocks to the tinder when you’re starting your fire is a good idea.
-The rocks will hold heat and help your fire last a little longer than it would have without them.
+Adding a few rocks to the tinder when starting your fire is a good idea.
+The rocks will hold heat and help your fire last a little longer than without them.

-A self-feeding fire system will ensure your fire stays burning even if you forget to fuel it.
-A tipi-style fire works well for this, but there are other ways you can create a self-feeding system.
+A self-feeding fire system will keep your fire burning even if you forget to fuel it.
+A tipi-style fire works well for this, but you can create a self-feeding system in other ways.

-If you have a lot of room and a lot of time you could create two ramps on either side of your fire, with the fire being the lowest area between the ramps.
+If you have a lot of room and time, you could create two ramps on either side of your fire, with the fire being the lowest area between the ramps.

 This works best on multi-night stays at a large campsite.

-It’s a good idea to experiment with how much firewood you need, though.
-If you live in a very dry climate, then you may need less, as your wood will be extremely dry.
-If you live in a humid area, then you’ll need more wood.
+It’s a good idea to experiment with how much firewood you need.
+You may need less if you live in a very dry climate because your wood will be extremely dry.
+If you live in a humid area, you’ll need more wood.
 It’s very difficult for wet wood to burn.

 And, once again, the type of wood you use matters, too.
-If you can only find softwood firewood, then you should get a few extra bags—perhaps consider seven instead of five, or four instead of two.
+If you can only find softwood firewood, you should get a few extra bags—perhaps consider seven instead of five or four instead of two.

-Out of those bags you’ll need around 4 logs to refuel your fire per hour, with the placement spread evenly throughout the hour for best results.
-This will work for general use, like staying warm and seeing the area around you.
+Out of those bags, you’ll need around 4 logs to refuel your fire per hour, with the placement spread evenly throughout the hour for the best results.
+This will work for general purposes, like staying warm and seeing the surrounding area.

-If you wish to cook on your campfire then you’ll need to refuel it more often using 6–10 logs per hour of cooking.
+If you wish to cook on your campfire, you’ll need to refuel it more often, using 6–10 logs per hour.